iqb-berlin/testcenter/UPGRADE.md

 # Changelog & Upgrade Information

+## [next-minor]
+### Endpoints
+* You can now insert an optional parameter `/alias/{alias}` in the end to obtain data if unit is defined with an alias in the booklet.
+This is an HotFix for https://github.com/iqb-berlin/testcenter-frontend/issues/261.

 ## 9.0.0
 The main content of this update is a complete refactoring of the (XML-)File-classes, Workspace validation and XML-File-Handling.
 The main goal was to keep validity and